Mary Carlisle: Hollywood career

 She acted in more than 60 movies in a career that spanned about a dozen years, and retired after co-starring as the doctor's wife in Dead Men Walk (1943).

 Personal life

 In 1942, Carlisle married British-born actor James Edward Blakeley, who later became an executive producer at 20th Century Fox.
 She retired from films shortly after.
 The couple had one son, James, and two grandchildren during their nearly 65-year marriage.
 In later life, Carlisle was the manager of the Elizabeth Arden Salon in Beverly Hills, California.

-A Democrat, she supported Adlai Stevenson during the 1952 presidential election.

 After the death of Barbara Kent at age 103 in 2011, Carlisle became the last surviving WAMPAS Baby Star.
 She died on August 1, 2018, at the Motion Picture & Television Fund, a retirement community for actors in Woodland Hills, Los Angeles; no cause of death was reported.
 She was believed to be 104, but never personally confirmed her age or birth date during her life.
 Carlisle is buried in Westwood Memorial Park in Los Angeles, California.

 Her mother's twin sister, Leotta Whytock, was a film editor.